We still don’t have an update as to when season 41 of Survivor is set to film and air.

 TV Guide published an article asking when we can expect season 41 and the answer?

-Unlike shows such as Love Island and Shark Tank, which have decided to film in Las Vegas, Survivor wouldn’t make sense in an urban environment; the whole point, after all, is to be away from the comforts of modern civilization as we know it.
+"The short answer for now is no one knows.~~~Unlike shows such as Love Island and Shark Tank, which have decided to film in Las Vegas, Survivor wouldn’t make sense in an urban environment; the whole point, after all, is to be away from the comforts of modern civilization as we know it.
 And while it might seem safe to go to Fiji — which has zero reported COVID-19 deaths as of this writing — the risks of flying in a crew, cast, and other essential production people from America are too great.
-So unless Survivor decides to film in a remote part of the U.S. with everyone wearing masks, this unfortunately, means the show is on indefinite pause until the virus abates significantly.
+So unless Survivor decides to film in a remote part of the U.S. with everyone wearing masks, this unfortunately, means the show is on indefinite pause until the virus abates significantly."

 Breaking this down, it wouldn’t make any sense to have Survivor in the United States.
 I know former Survivor: Amazon contestant Rob Cesternino joked on his podcast that Survivor: Wild West would be entertaining, but it defeats the whole point of the show if they’re not in a remote location.